Meet the People Behind New Horizons

 Head of Care

-As Head of Care, she oversees our Home Managers and carries out detailed audits to ensure every home is not just Ofsted-ready, but a safe, welcoming, and happy place for children to live.
-Her warmth, humour, and unwavering dedication make her a much-loved figure in our homes – and once she’s been alongside a team for a while, no one ever wants her to leave.
+As Head of Care, Sharron oversees our Home Managers and carries out detailed audits to ensure every home is not just Ofsted-ready, but a genuinely welcoming, loving and emotionally safe place for children to live.
+Her knowledge is exceptional, her standards are high, and her presence lifts every home she walks into.

 Our Registered Managers – Leading with Care